MusicDin/kubitect/docs/getting-started/other/troubleshooting.md

 <h1 align="center"> Troubleshooting</h1>

-??? question "Is your problem not listed here?"
+!!! question "Is your issue not listed here?"

     If the troubleshooting page is missing an error you encountered, please report it on GitHub by [opening an issue](https://github.com/MusicDin/kubitect/issues/new).
     By doing so, you will help improve the project and help others find the solution to the same problem faster.